kimd61/14_week14homework/README.md

-# pokemon card collection tracker (updated week 14 homework)
+# character collection tracker (updated week 14 homework)

 a simple web application to track and manage your collection.